-Since its establishment in 2007, our program has already helped thousands of children who are afflicted with kidney stones.
+Since its establishment in 2007, our program has already helped thousands of children afflicted with kidney stones.

 This collective approach ensures that we provide the most comprehensive and coordinated care to each child we treat.

 Our mission is to provide exceptional evaluation and treatment of kidney stones and reduce the rate of their reoccurrence.
-Another important goal is reducing the effects of radiation exposure these children experience during the evaluation and treatment process.
+Another important goal is reducing the effects of radiation exposure experienced during the evaluation and treatment process.

-One way we do this is by using ultrasound for diagnosis, rather than traditional a computed tomography (CT) scan that involves radiation.
+One way we achieve this is by using ultrasound for diagnosis, rather than a traditional computed tomography (CT) scan which involves radiation.
 Our center also has an active protocol in place to monitor and minimize the amount of fluoroscopy time that children receive in the operating room.
 Fluoroscopy is a special technique that produces real-time images from inside a child’s body.
 However, since fluoroscopy uses x-ray technology, it also involves exposure to radiation.